 Shell form-limestone association of Oreohelix land snails

-One of the major ecophysiological constraints present in nature is the environmental availability of minerals and biomineralization expression.
-However, the degree to which this constraint limits trait expression amongst different biomineralizing taxa remains unclear.
-At small spatial scales, I use isotope ecology and experimental measures of trait function to quantify causal relationships between macronutrient resources and trait expression.
-To study these constraints at a broad spatial scale, I use object detection approaches and large spatial datasets to rapidly quantify the association of species traits with the underlying resources across the landscape.
+At small spatial scales, we use isotope ecology and experimental measures of trait function to quantify causal relationships between macronutrient resources and trait expression.
+To study these constraints at a broad spatial scale, we use object detection approaches and other computer vision approaches with large spatial datasets to rapidly quantify the association of species traits with the underlying resources across the landscape.
 These dual approaches allow us to identify causal relationships between understudied macronutrient sources and trait expression and to predict how entire ecosystems may change as a result of shifts in nutrient availability.

 Galapagos wide network plot of colonization events for Naesiotus land snails (from Phillips et al. 2020)